What about stewardship? (31/3/11)

 (Note…not ‘anything I have given Him or made him steward over'...but anything that IS HIS)

-BUT we are encouraged …out of a love response to His gift of salvation …to commit ourselves to live for Him
+But WE are encouraged …out of a love response to His gift of salvation …to commit ourselves to live for Him

 Mark 12:13-17